CodemonkHQ/see-food/README.md

 - `LICENSE`: This file contains the license for the project.
 - `README.md`: This file contains information about the project.

+## Project Attribution

+The 'label_dog' TensorFlow model used in this project was originally developed by VPanjeta.
+You can find the original project [here](https://github.com/VPanjeta/hotdog-or-not-hotdog).

+The 'label_dog' model is released under the license specified in VPanjeta's repository.
+Please refer to the original project for detailed license information.

+Modifications:
+- No modifications have been made to the 'label_dog' TensorFlow model.
+It is used as-is in this project.

+Acknowledgments:
+- We would like to express our gratitude to VPanjeta for developing the 'label_dog' model and making it available for public use.

+## Contributor Guidelines
+### Git
+* See-food follows the [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow for development.
+All the development happens in the 'develop' branch.
+* For commits, generally follow the [Udacity Git Commit Message Style Guide](https://udacity.github.io/git-styleguide/).

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.